Direct-to-Consumer (DTC) Advertising

 Amgen’s mission is to serve patients, and that includes providing accurate information about diseases and medicines.

-In addition, Amgen has voluntarily adopted the Pharmaceutical Research and Manufacturers of America (PhRMA) strengthened Guiding Principles on Direct to Consumer Advertisements about Prescription Medicines.
-PhRMA’s DTC guidelines originally went into effect in January 2006 and were updated in December 2008, with changes going into effect March 2009.
-For more information or to read the PhRMA Guiding Principles, please visit the PhRMA website.
+In addition, Amgen has voluntarily adopted the Pharmaceutical Research and Manufacturers of America (PhRMA) strengthened Guiding Principles on Direct to Consumer Advertisements about Prescription Medicines

-DTC is only part of Amgen’s patient education effort.
-Amgen has long served patients, physicians, and communities by supporting health education programs singularly or with partnerships with patient advocacy groups or healthcare providers.
+DTC advertising is only part of Amgen’s patient education effort.
+Amgen has long served patients, physicians, and communities by supporting a variety of health education programs singularly or with partnerships with patient advocacy groups or healthcare providers.